alexis-menendez/SkyWatch/README.md

 	  * API_KEY=your_openweather_api_key

 6. Build the project:
+	* In the terminal, navigate to the server directory:
+	* cd /c/project-directory/server
  	* In the terminal, run:
-	  * npm rub build
+	  * npm run build
 	* This compiles TypeScript files and prepares the project for execution.

 7. Run the Application:
-	* In the terminal, run:
+	* In the terminal, still in the server directory run:
 	  * npm start
+	  * This starts the server & client.
+	* In a second terminal, navigate to the client directory:
+  	  * cd /c/project-directory/client
+   	* In a second terminal, run:
+	  * npm run dev
-	* This starts both the client and server.
+    	  * This opens the client in the browser.

 ## Usage